 And of course how you live on a daily basis can have a major impact on the health of your heart.

 In order to reverse and prevent causes of cardiac arrest, recommendations include avoiding harmful behaviors such as:

 - Use of illegal street drugs or misuse of legal prescribed drugs

 Instead, come up with a lifestyle plan.
 And be consistent with it.

 This plan should include making sure you are eating healthy, nutrient-rich foods, getting adequate amounts of sleep (7-9 hours/night), engaging in at least 150 minutes of physical activity per week, managing stress levels, and of course avoiding the harmful lifestyle behaviors listed above.

-For more on these steps to support heart health, read “5 Things You Can Do to Support Heart Health NOW!“
+Related Article: 5 Things You Can Do to Support Heart Health NOW!

 Developing a Cardiac Emergency Response Plan